yaronf/I-D/STAR/draft-sheffer-acme-star.md

         "certificates": "https://acme-server.example.org/certificates/A51A3"
     }

 The Expires header applies to the Registration resource itself, and may be as small as a few minutes.
 It is unrelated to the Order's lifetime which is measured in days or longer.
-The "certificates" attribute contains a URL of the certificate pull endpoint, see {{fetching-certificates}}.
+The "certificates" attribute
+contains a URL of the certificate pull endpoint, see {{fetching-certificates}}.

 If the registration fails for any reason, the server returns a "200 OK" response, with the status as "failed" and a "reason" attribute containing a human readable error message.

+## ACME Authorization

+The DNO MUST restrict the authorizations it requests from the ACME server to only those that cannot be spoofed by a malicious DNC.
+In most cases the DNC will have strong control of HTTP content under the delegated domain, and therefore HTTPS-based authorization MUST NOT be used.
+See also {{restricting-cdns}}.

 ## Transport Security for the STAR Protocol Leg

 Traffic between the STAR Client and the STAR Proxy MUST be protected with HTTPS.
 For interoperability, all implementations
 MUST support HTTP Basic Authentication {{RFC7617}}.
 However some deployments MAY prefer mutually- authenticated HTTPS or two-legged OAUTH.

 ## ACME Extensions between Proxy and Server